luwqz1/pyption/README.md

 # pyption

-type Option, Some contains some value and Nothing contains absolutely nothing.
+Option - Some contains some value and Nothing contains absolutely nothing.

 Install using PyPI: